briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step3-nfr.md

 ---
 layout: default
-title: Step 2 - Non Functional Requirements
+title: Step 3 - Non-Functional Requirements
-parent: Agentic AI challenge
+parent: Agentic AI Challenge
 nav_order: 3
 ---

-# Step 2: Requirements
+# Step 3: Non-Functional Requirements

 This section is part of the **IFS Agentic AI challenge**.
 Here, you’ll identify and document the business and technical requirements for the IFS Knowledge Assistant chatbot.